sergeyklay/gstore/README.rst

     Print the version of the program and don't do anything else.

   ``[--] target``
     Base target to sync repos (e.g. folder on disk).
-If not provided via argument environment variable ``GSTORE_DIR`` will be used.
-If there is not environment variable current working directory will be used.
+If not provided environment variable ``GSTORE_DIR`` will be used.
+If there is not environment variable, then current working directory will be used.

 Examples
 ~~~~~~~~